-- Identify the importance of Accounting and Management Information Systems for proper strategic management and control of organizations. - Advise business managers on the effective application and strategic deployment of strategic information technology in organizations. - Apply popular business software strategy to create solutions to business problems. - Employ teamwork and critical thinking skills in developing strategic solutions to information problems. - Apply effective written and oral communication skills in a problem-solving context.
+- Identify the importance of Accounting and Management Information Systems for proper management and control of organizations. - Advise business managers on the effective application and deployment of information technology in organizations. - Apply popular business software to create solutions to business problems. - Employ teamwork and critical thinking skills in developing solutions to information systems problems. - Apply effective written and oral communication skills in a problem-solving context.